What is cheilitis?

 The condition may be painful, causing difficulty in eating and speaking.
 Other symptoms reported include sensations of:

 Ulceration or fissuring may occur.

-The typical course of exfoliative cheilitis is chronic over years.
+The typical course of exfoliative cheilitis is chronic over several years.
 It may fluctuate, worsening with further stress.
 Spontaneous improvement has been reported, but it often recurs.

 How is exfoliative cheilitis diagnosed?

 As exfoliative cheilitis can look similar to other conditions, tests are required to exclude these other conditions and secondary infection.

 - Swabs should evaluate for candida and Staphylococcus aureus.

 - A biopsy should be done but histopathology may be nonspecific.